Wedding & lifestyle

 So if you still haven’t decided on a wedding venue, definitely keep reading.
 This list is the ultimate resource to help you find the best wedding venues in Antigua Guatemala.

 ~ First Things First ~

-Our biggest piece of advice for getting married in Antigua is to hire a wedding planner — this goes especially for couples who are planning a wedding from abroad.
-Having someone who knows the details of booking certain venues, their policies and whether they work for your budget will save you a lot of time and headaches.
-If you need recommendations for wedding planners, shoot us an email and we will send you a list of the best wedding planners in Guatemala.
+Our biggest piece of advice for getting married in Antigua is to hire a wedding planner.
+Especially for couples who are planning from abroad.
+Having someone who knows the details of booking certain venues.
+Their policies and whether they work for your budget will save you a lot of time and headaches.
+If you need recommendations for wedding planners, shoot us an email and we will send you a list.

-All the photos in this list were taken by us.
+We took all the photos in this list.
 We have covered weddings in all the venues listed.
-If you want to see more photos of a particular place, please send us an email and we will happily send you a full wedding gallery.
+If you want to see more photos of a particular place, please send us an email.
+We will happily send you a full wedding gallery.

 We have divided this list into Ruins and Hotels and included as much relevant information as possible.
 If you would like more information on a venue, please leave a comment below or contact us!
 And without further ado, here is our list of best wedding venues in Antigua Guatemala.

 - Ruins of Santa Clara

 - Ruins of Capuchinas